SarahYLawrence/SQLite/README.md

-# SQLite-
+# SQLite
-This repository will show - SQL Commands - CSV files used for commands - Code that made the CSV files - Results of the commands
+## Searching the Database
+To execute/search using the SQL commands do the following after finishing the first steps:
+- click "Execute SQL"
+- make sure all the CSV are in the database bef
+- use one of the commands provided